-- 3.6.3.1 It is Alpha's policy to subcontract out analytical services not performed by Alpha, to laboratories that have been certified for those methods, to the best of our ability. - 3.6.3.2 It is Alpha's policy, when subcontracting work because of unforeseen reasons (e.g., workload, need for further expertise or temporary incapacity, etc.), or on a continuing basis, this work is placed with: - a) a laboratory accredited under NELAP for the tests to be performed, or - b) with a laboratory that meets applicable statutory and regulatory requirements to perform the required analytical testing. - 3.6.3.3 It is Alpha's policy to first subcontract analytical services, not performed by Alpha, to those laboratories that have been requested by the client and when possible, gain the approval of the client in writing. - 3.6.3.4 If for any reason the subcontract laboratory is unable to perform the duties, then Alpha will procure an alternate laboratory of our choosing. - 3.6.3.5 It is Alpha's policy to maintain a register of subcontract laboratories and a record or the evidence of appropriate certification.
+- 3.6.3.2 It is Alpha's policy, when subcontracting work because of unforeseen reasons (e.g., workload, need for further expertise or temporary incapacity, etc.), or on a continuing basis, this work is placed with: - a) a laboratory accredited under NELAP for the tests to be performed, or - b) with a laboratory that meets applicable statutory and regulatory requirements to perform the required analytical testing. - 3.6.3.3 It is Alpha's policy to subcontract analytical services, not performed by Alpha, first to those laboratories that have been requested by the client and when possible, gain the approval of the client in writing. - 3.6.3.4 If for any reason the subcontract laboratory is unable to perform the duties, then Alpha will procure an alternate laboratory of our choosing. - 3.6.3.5 It is Alpha's policy to maintain a register of subcontract laboratories and a record or other evidence of appropriate certification. - 3.6.3.6 It is Alpha's policy, to report all data issued by the subcontract laboratory on their official letter head and not retype and/or reissue hard copy data on Alpha's letter head.
+If this cannot be accomplished, the subcontract laboratory data must be clearly labeled as to the laboratory conducting the analysis. - 3.6.3.7 It is the subcontract laboratories responsibility and business liability to ensure they have and maintain the appropriate State Certifications, method and compound certifications, program certifications and any other certifications or approvals necessary to perform the related tasks.
+It is the responsibility of all subcontract laboratories to ensure Alpha has been notified of those samples that cannot be analyzed due to: - Inadequate sample / extraction holding time; - Inadequate sample volume; - Inappropriate sampling procedures; - Inappropriate sample containers/preservatives; - Loss of instruments or power failure; - Loss of personnel; - Loss of certifications or approvals to perform the requested task; or,

 Alpha Analytical, Inc.

 Section No.: 3.0

-Revision No.: 16.0
+Revision No.: 17.0

-Date: January, 2009
+Date: January, 2011

-Page: 6 of 12
+Page: 7 of 12